-Weeeelll, that depends on how quickly you eat them, obvs.
+Wel, that depends on how quickly you would like to eat them.
 They’re pretty easy to munch through in one sitting with a cuppa, but IF you’d like to keep them, you’re in luck.
 Biscuits have a long shelf life if they are stored correctly, which makes them pretty useful little treats – the longest shelf life we have is 3 months.

 We are VERY strict about them all being free range, we know you wouldn’t want unhappy hens laying eggs for your biscuits!